EduardoThums/hotspot-identifier/README.md

 # :fire: HotSpot Identifier

-For those who love(or hate) work at legacy projects, HotSpot Identifier cames to save you from this horrible and messy state.
-Identifying the most complexy and changed files in your code, a scatter graphic is generated to guide you to where start the refactoring.
+For those who love(or hate) work at legacy projects, HotSpot Identifier cames to save you from that horrible and messy state.
+Identifying the most complexy and changed files in your code, a scatter chart is generated to guide you to where start the refactoring.

 ## Usage